guyleonard/sagawe/README.md

       -c  Run CEGMA
-      -b </path/to/db1,/path/to/db2,...>  Run BUSCO with Multiple Lineages -B </path/to/blast/db>  Run Blobtools with NCBI BLAST db
+      -b </path/to/db1,/path/to/db2,...>  Run BUSCO with Multiple Lineages -B </path/to/blast/db>  Run Blobtools with NCBI BLAST db -M  Run MultiQC
     Example: sag_awe -f read1.fq.gz -r read2.fq.gz -o results -t -n -m -s

 ## Install Dependencies
+The following programs will need to be installed and be accessible on the command line.
+Tested so far only on Ubuntu Linux.
+You will also need to make sure that the environment variables for BLAST, CEGMA & AUGUSTUS are set correctly.
+This script does not check for them and may fail without warning.

-This is a brief list of the other bioinformatic software you will need, some have their own dependencies.
-You may need to ask your friendly bioinformatician to install them for you in exchange for beer or chocolate :p
+This is a brief list of the bioinformatic tools that you will need, some have their own dependencies.
+You may need to ask your friendly bioinformatician / sys admin to install them for you in exchange for some beer or chocolate! :p

 * Trim_Galore!
   * cutadapt